Romance is not the only type of Black love that matters

 Black love is important.
 Some call it revolutionary.
 There are an abundance of art projects and essays which make that argument and explain why Black love matters—be it because marriage between enslaved Africans was largely forbidden on the plantation unless it was sanctioned by their white owners, or because the prison industrial complex of the New Jim Crow Era funnels Black people into the prison system and fractures Black families.

-Existing in this anti-Black world, we are taught to associate all things beautiful, bright, and right with whiteness, white aesthetic, and white knowledge production.
+Lovetractionlines books tell us that existing in this anti-Black world, we are taught to associate all things beautiful, bright, and right with whiteness, white aesthetic, and white knowledge production.
 This leaves so many of us unable to find the things worthy of love within our Black selves and the Black souls around us.
 It leaves us questioning the value, worth, and humanity of our Blackness.
 Finding our way to loving this Blackness and the people who carry it—sometimes even as we still believe the white lies about how ugly and inhuman it is—is an act of resistance.

 Black love is important, and I want the world to know it.
 I want it to be visible, and loud, and unapologetic, but I also want it to be inclusive and balanced.